Don’t miss pregnancies affected by 22q11.2 deletion syndrome

 - How early screening and identification can improve outcomes

-- From families impacted by 22q and hear about their journey and perspective
+- From a family impacted by 22q and hear about their journey and perspective

 Affected pregnancies could be missed by lower detection 22q tests